jb25161/apple-music-ab-test/README.md

 # Apple Music A/B Experiment Analysis

+## Project Preview

+This experiment simulates how a product team might evaluate a new feature before releasing it to users.

+The proposed feature is **Mood-Based Playlist Recommendations** in Apple Music, which suggests playlists based on user context (focus, workout, relaxation, etc.).

+The analysis compares user engagement between a **control group** (standard recommendations) and a **test group** (mood-based playlists).

 ## Overview
 This project simulates an A/B experiment to evaluate a proposed Apple Music feature: **Mood-Based Playlist Recommendations**.